asaphho/chessboard/README.md

 python main.py
 ```

-If you wish to run gui_main.py, you need to install the dependencies and possess a PySimpleGUI license (see [Installation](#installation)).
+If you wish to run gui_main.py, you need to install the dependencies.

 ## Executable Release

 The GUI is also available as a standalone executable.
 You can download the latest release from the [Releases page](https://github.com/asaphho/chessboard/releases).
-You will not need to install pyinstaller, PySimpleGUI, or get a PySimpleGUI license to use the executable.

 To use the executable:
 1. Download the appropriate file for your operating system.